SJinKim/SmartCity_Chatbot/README.md

 The chatbot analyzes the uploaded case file (`Sachverhalte`) in `DOCX` or `PDF` format and offers context-aware responses leveraging OpenAI's GPT-3.5 language model.

 🖊️  **Automated Notice Generation**:
-The chatbot generates draft notices (`Bescheide`) based on the uploaded case file and the user's input.
-The draft notice includes the decision of the authority, the legal justification for the decision, and information on legal remedies.
+The chatbot generates draft legal notices (`Bescheide`) based on the uploaded case file and the user's input.
+The legal notice includes the decision of the authority, the legal justification for the decision, and information on legal remedies.

 🖊️  **Customization**:
 The user can review and edit the generated draft notice before finalizing it through customization options such as adding additional information or changing the existing content.